Marxism: Chinese Revolution

 At the end of the Second Sino-Japanese War and, more widely, World War II, the Chinese Communist Revolution occurred within the context of the Chinese Civil War.
 The Chinese Communist Party, founded in 1921, conflicted with the Kuomintang over the country's future.
 Throughout the Civil War, Mao Zedong developed a theory of Marxism for the Chinese historical context.
 Mao found a large base of support in the peasantry as opposed to the Russian Revolution, which found its primary support in the urban centres of the Russian Empire.
 Some significant ideas contributed by Mao were the ideas of New Democracy, mass line and people's war.
 The People's Republic of China (PRC) was declared in 1949.
 The new socialist state was to be founded on the ideas of Marx, Engels, Lenin and Stalin.

 From Stalin's death until the late 1960s, there was increased conflict between China and the Soviet Union.
-De-Stalinization, which first began under Nikita Khrushchev, and the policy of detente, were seen as revisionist and insufficiently Marxist.
+De-Stalinisation, which first began under Nikita Khrushchev, and the policy of detente, were seen as revisionist and insufficiently Marxist.
 This ideological confrontation spilt into a broader global crisis centred around which nation was to lead the international socialist movement.

 Following Mao's death and the ascendancy of Deng Xiaoping, Maoism and official Marxism in China were reworked.
-This new model was a newer dynamic form of Marxism–Leninism and Maoism in China.
-Commonly referred to as socialism with Chinese Characteristics, this new path was centred around Deng's Four Cardinal Principles, which sought to uphold the central role of the Chinese Communist Party and uphold the principle that China was in the primary stage of socialism and that it was still working to build a communist society based on Marxist principles.
+Commonly referred to as socialism with Chinese characteristics, this new path was initially centred around Deng Xiaoping Theory, which claims to uphold Marxism–Leninism and Maoism, while adapting them to Chinese conditions.
+Deng Xiaoping Theory was based on Four Cardinal Principles, which sought to uphold the central role of the Chinese Communist Party and uphold the principle that China was in the primary stage of socialism and that it was still working to build a communist society based on Marxist principles.